-In 2018, the government broadened its scope of the apprenticeship levy by launching level 7 senior leader apprenticeships.
-The level 7 standard was developed by end point assessors, university partners and leading employers, ensuring a rigorous standard that helps managers and leaders and builds sustainable, profitable businesses.
+In 2018, the government broadened its scope of the Apprenticeship Levy by launching Level 7 senior leader apprenticeships.
+The Level 7 standard was developed by end point assessors, university partners and leading employers, ensuring a rigorous standard that helps managers and leaders and builds sustainable, profitable businesses.
 Level 7 apprenticeships are designed for strategic leaders in the private, public and third sector who are responsible for delivering results.
-The senior leader apprenticeship programme has been specifically designed to align closely with the day-to-day roles of senior leaders, underpinning your working practice with a solid understanding of contemporary management and leadership theory.
+Our Senior Leader Apprenticeship programme has been specifically designed to align closely with the day-to-day roles of senior leaders, underpinning your working practice with a solid understanding of contemporary management and leadership theory.

 An apprenticeship isn’t a serious qualification

 It’s another common myth that apprenticeships are “not real-qualifications” and that they are generally completed by young people who are just leaving school.
 Apprenticeships are a highly valued framework of education and training, and are not only valued by employers, but by delegates themselves who gain industry knowledge and skills within a recognised framework.